ci4r/ASL-Sequential-Dataset/README.md

 4th character of each file name indicates the SEQUENCE number given in the table above.
 For example, the file ‘11040000_1618505108_1.png’ belongs to Seq.
 4 in the table.

-Should you have any questions or need to access the raw data files to apply your own algorithms please contact Sevgi Zubeyde Gurbuz (szgurbuz@ua.edu).
+Should you have any questions or need to access the raw data files to apply your own algorithms please contact Dr. Sevgi Zubeyde Gurbuz (szgurbuz@ua.edu).

 ###### [ci4r.ua.edu](https://ci4r.ua.edu)